pippim/pippim.github.io/stack.md

 # Introduction

-This page describes how you can **automatically convert your own Stack Exchange posts to your own website.**
+This page describes how to **convert your Stack Exchange posts to your own website, hosted for free on GitHub Pages.**

-Converting thousands of Stack Exchange Q&A in MarkDown format isn't as easy as simply copying them over to GitHub Pages.
+Converting posts in Stack Exchange MarkDown format isn't as easy as simply copying them over to GitHub Pages.
 The python program `stack-to-blog.py` is used to convert Stack Exchange posts to GitHub Pages Posts.
 The bash script `refresh.sh` is used to **pull** your